The Hoffman-Wielandt inequality for quaternion matrices and quaternion matrix polynomials: Main results

 \begin{remark} When the coefficients of a linear quaternion matrix polynomial $P(\lambda)$ are either normal matrices or upper(lower) triangular matrices, the corresponding block companion matrix $C_P$ is not diagonalizable in general.
-The examples given in Remark $2.2 (1)$ of \cite{Pallavi-Hadimani-Jayaraman} along with statement (j) of Proposition \ref{Prop-Properties-complex adjoint} serve the purpose. \end{remark}
+The examples given in Remark $2.3 (1)$ of \cite{Pallavi-Hadimani-Jayaraman} along with Proposition \ref{Prop-Properties-complex adjoint} $(j)$ serve the purpose. \end{remark}

 We now consider quadratic quaternion matrix polynomials.

 \begin{theorem} Let $P(\lambda)=I\lambda^2 + U_1 \lambda + U_0$ be an $n\times n$ quaternion matrix polynomial where the coefficients $U_0$ and $U_1$ are commuting unitary matrices.
 Then the corresponding block companion matrix $C_P$ of $P(\lambda)$ is diagonalizable. \end{theorem}